A Canadian healthcare leader provides insights into the services of tomorrow

 As published in the Vancouver Sun on April 22, 2012

-To understand the future of private medicine we sat down with Copeman Healthcare.
-Who better to ask than the people that invented and continue to lead private primary healthcare in Canada.
+To understand the future of comprehensive medicine we sat down with Copeman Healthcare.
+Who better to ask than the people that invented and continue to lead comprehensive primary healthcare in Canada.
 From our discussions we identified the following 7 top trends.

 1. Outstanding customer service